elangovana/sagemaker-groundtruth-ner/README.md

 ![Preview](docs/preview.png)

+## Known issues
+1. Does not support multi-word entities on the user interface.

 ## Setup
-1. Create a lambda function EntityAnnotationPreProcessing with runtime python 3.6 using the code [source/lambda_preprocess/preprocess_handler.py](source/lambda_preprocess/preprocess_handler.py)
+1. Create a lambda function SageMaker-EntityAnnotationPreProcessing with runtime python 3.6 using the code [source/lambda_preprocess/preprocess_handler.py](source/lambda_preprocess/preprocess_handler.py).
-1. Create a lambda function EntityAnnotationPostProcessing with runtime python 3.6 using the code [source/lambda_postprocess/postprocess_handler.py](source/lambda_postprocess/postprocess_handler.py)
+1. Create a lambda function SageMaker-EntityAnnotationPostProcessing with runtime python 3.6 using the code [source/lambda_postprocess/postprocess_handler.py](source/lambda_postprocess/postprocess_handler.py).
+Make sure this has access to read the s3 bucket containing the results from Sagemaker groundtruth job you are about to create
 1. Configure SageMaker Ground Truth as follows:

    - Choose custom template in Sagemaker Ground Truth
    - In the custom template section, copy paste the html from [source/template/entityrecognition.html](source/template/entityrecognition.html)
-   - In the Pre-labelling task lambda function, select EntityAnnotationPreProcessing
+   - In the Pre-labelling task lambda function, select Sagemaker-EntityAnnotationPreProcessing
-   - In the Post-labelling task lambda function, select EntityAnnotationPostProcessing
+   - In the Post-labelling task lambda function, select Sagemaker-EntityAnnotationPostProcessing
+   -    **Note** Using the naming convention SageMaker-* for your lambda functions automatically gives access to Sagemaker using the standard template.
+Otherwise you would have to use create an IAM policy and provide access to Sagemaker to execute the lambda function

+   - There is a sample text file [tests/sample_input_data_pubtator.txt](tests/sample_input_data_pubtator.txt) included to test the set up.
 ![setup](docs/setup_custom_template.png)